Code-Institute-Submissions/KateEllen-shoe_shop_JuneResub/README.md

 ## Database Choice
-I used postgres as the database because the data is relational and heroku serves this up realitvely easily with no cost.
+I used postgres as the database because the data is relational and heroku serves this up realitvely easily with no cost.The models used to construct the site are outlined below:

 # E-commerce Business Model